Author has written 22 stories for X-Men: Evolution, X-Men, Harry Potter, Inuyasha, Yu Yu Hakusho, and One Piece.

 "Where did all of these people come from?" asked Harry looking around.
 "Isn't that a priest punching the Head Master in the stomach?"

 "It is," said Hermione in awe.
 "It looks like the Pope is next."

-"Partially Kissed Hero" by Perfect Lionhart.
-I have asked to get permission to add a very funny quote.
-But respect for a fellow author's property prevents me from adding it UNTIL I get that permission.
-This story is well written and adds a twist to the "evil Dumbledore" and "Smart/independent Harry" stories.
-I am only on the 9th chapter and I love the scences with confused Draco mubbling about "The Cononel" and in ch 8= the muggle ignorant Dumbles trying to warn the 'American Ministery of magic' about the threat of the new Dark lord =Cononel Sanders!
+"Partially Kissed Hero" by Perfect Lionhart. this story starts out as well written and adds a twist to the "evil Dumbledore" and "Smart/independent Harry" stories.
+I am only on the 9th chapter and I love the scences with confused Draco mumbbling about "The Colonel" and in ch 8= the muggle ignorant Dumbles trying to warn the 'American Ministery of magic' about the threat of the new Dark lord =Colonel Sanders!
 XD

 chem prof (32)